FerretDB/FerretDB/website/blog/2023-03-21-mongodb-vs-postgresql-database-comparison.md

 For more information on FerretDB and how we plan to bring MongoDB workloads back to its open source roots, read [this article](https://blog.ferretdb.io/mangodb-overwhelming-enthusiasm-for-truly-open-source-mongodb-replacement/)

 **Edit 7/26/2023: In the section, "License and cost," we incorrectly stated that "the MongoDB license requires you to open-source any application using MongoDB."
 This should not have been generalized to all use cases, and we apologize for the oversight.
-In reality, the SSPL license may require you to open-source your application, but only in certain scenarios and use cases.
-We fixed the paragraph accordingly.
+Of course, the SSPL license may require you to release certain portions of your source code under SSPL, but only in certain scenarios and use cases.
 Special thanks to Twitter user [@MakrOfAdventure](https://twitter.com/MakrOfAdventure) for bringing this into our attention.**